 In France, there are no fewer than 4 players who stand out for the quality of their offer: Zettle, SumUp, Ingénico and Smile&Pay.
 We have made a comparison of the best mobile payment terminal below, and you will find a description of each of the products so that you know what their specificities, advantages and disadvantages are.

 The company's mobile POS is called Zettle Reader.
-Like all the solutions in our comparison of the best payment terminals, Zettle offers all types of classic payments (chip card with PIN code, contactless payment, payment with magnetic stripe).
-All bank cards are accepted: Mastercard, Visa, American Express, etc. Contactless mobile payment solutions such as Apple Pay, Samsung Pay and Google Pay are also available.
+Like all the solutions in our comparison of the best payment terminals, Zettle offers all the classic payment types (chip card with PIN code, contactless payment, payment with magnetic stripe).
+All bank cards are accepted: Mastercard, Visa, American Express etc. Contactless mobile payment solutions such as Apple Pay, Samsung Pay and Google Pay are also available.

-As you can see in the photos of this payment terminal comparison, the Zettle Reader is particularly accomplished in terms of design.
+As you can see from the photos in this payment terminal comparison, the Zettle Reader is particularly accomplished in terms of design.
 The battery life is interesting since it provides 8 hours of intensive use without any wires (practical).
-It can be plugged into the mains to recharge at the same time.
-Payment is made in 5 seconds, and it takes only 2 seconds to turn it on.
+It can be plugged into the mains to recharge in parallel.
+Payment is made in 5 seconds, and it only takes 2 seconds to turn it on.
 The warranty on the TPE is 12 months.

-In terms of pricing, the Zettle mobile payment terminal is one of the most competitive in our 2020 mobile POS comparison: it costs .
+In terms of pricing, the Zettle mobile payment terminal is one of the most competitive in our 2020 mobile TPE comparison: it costs .
 Note that there is no long-term commitment.
-In 2018 alone, Zettle is expected to process more than $6 billion through its terminal.
+In 2018 alone, Zettle is expected to process over $6 billion through its terminal.

 Another solution in our comparison of the best mobile payment terminals is SumUp.
 The English start-up was officially launched in 2011 and is already present in 31 countries.
 It presents itself as the European leader in mobile POS with thousands of customers.
 In total, it has raised several tens of millions of euros (with strategic investors such as American Express and BBVA).
 You can discover our SumUp test and review here.